 Tease your customers with emails of what’s to come and post sneak peeks on social media.
 The sooner you start, the more momentum you’ll have when you finally announce the sale.

-At the same time you’re promoting your sale, it gives your customers and potential customers the opportunity to integrate you into their BFCM shopping plan.
+At the same time you’re promoting your sale, it gives your customers and potential customers the opportunity to integrate you into their holiday shopping season.

 6. Experiment and optimize for conversions.

 Consider creating abandoned cart emails

 The average cart abandonment rate on Black Friday 2017 was 74.5%.
 You obviously want to keep that rate as low as possible.
 Capitalize on these shoppers by sending a Black Friday email specifically targeted to users who have not checked out yet but still have items in their shopping cart.

 One of the most effective ways of fixing the cart abandonment problem is to set up targeted abandoned cart emails.
 That way, when a customer adds a product to their cart but leaves the store before purchasing, you can send them a compelling email to bring them back to complete their purchase.